 A good local SEO strategy is a hugely powerful tool and can be what really takes a local business to the next stage of success.

 That said, it doesn’t happen overnight.
 Local SEO is an ongoing process, and the ability to rank well is owed to numerous factors — proximity, relevance, and prominence, being the top three.
+Each factor forms part of Google’s local algorithm, which is ever evolving.

 Try not to make promises to your client (“We’ll get you ranking number one in no time!”) and instead be realistic, refer back to your agreed upon SMART goals, and keep your client updated when things go out of your control (unfortunately, local SERPs get their fair share of ranking flux, too).